 About the Author

 RON RINDO is a professor of English and creative writing at the University of Wisconsin-Oshkosh.
-He has published one previous novel, Breathing Lake Superior, and three short story collections.
+He is the author of the novel Breathing Lake Superior and three short story collections.
 He lives in Pickett, Wisconsin.

 Suggested Age: 22 Years and Up